 Adoption is a blissful way to create a family and to give a child (or even an adult) a loving, caring home.
 One question that often pops up in people’s minds considering adoption is if they can adopt a child from another country.
 Many others wonder how they can adopt from another state.
-Adoption itself is a fairly complicated area and international adoptions are even more complex and paper intensive.
+Adoption itself is a fairly complicated area and international adoptions are even more complex and paperwork intensive.

 Adopting a Child from Another Country